Billie Eilish gets 3-year restraining order for trespasser

 The order also prohibits Rousseau from assaulting or harassing the family, or from coming near Eilish’s workplaces.

-Neither Rousseau nor an attorney for him appeared at the hearing, and neither could be reached for comment.
+Neither Rousseau nor an attorney for him appeared at the hearing.
+Messages left with possible relatives seeking comment from him were not immediately returned.

 Eilish listened by phone but did not speak.
 Both of her parents answered yes when the judge asked them if they would like to be included in the order.